Mammal, Bird & Reptile Permits

 For questions about all other marine mammals, please contact the National Marine Fisheries Service at: (907) 586-7221.

-Selling trophies, finished skins, and some skulls of big game animals requires a permit from ADF&G. Big game trophies may be given away at any time, but may only be sold or exchanged for something of value when they are; 1) abandoned at a taxidermy shop for at least 6 months, 2) involved with resolution of a bankruptcy, and 3) if the owner dies and a trophy is part of an estate in probate court.
+Selling trophies, finished skins, and some skulls of big game animals requires a permit from ADF&G. Big game trophies may be given away at any time, but may only be sold or exchanged for something of value when they are: 1) abandoned at a taxidermy shop for at least 6 months, 2) involved with resolution of a bankruptcy, 3) if the owner dies and a trophy is part of an estate in probate court, or 4) obtained as a result of a divorce.

 Trophy is defined as: a mount of a big game animal, including the skin of the head (cape) or the entire skin, in a lifelike representation of the animal.
 This includes a lifelike representation made from any part of a big game animal.
 The word "trophy" also includes a "European mount" in which the horns or antlers and the skull or a portion of the skull are mounted for display.

 Permits to Sell Skins and Trophies (For more information see regulation 5 AAC 92.031.)